 Our fp-tractability result is more fragile, as innocuous changes to agent or game models may in fact violate assumptions critical to the operation of the algorithm underlying this result.
-For now, we can say that as our fp-tractability results depend on the combinatorics of possible player-agent interactions and require only that any such interaction can be checked for validity and performed in time polynomial in the sizes of the entities involved in that interaction, our tractability result holds for all choices of agent and game model whose player-agent interactions are polynomial-time verifiable.
+For now, we can say that as our fp-tractability results depend on the combinatorics of possible player-agent interaction and require only that such an interaction can be checked for validity and performed in time polynomial in the sizes of the entities involved in that interaction, these results apply relative to playability evaluation for all choices of agent and game models whose player-agent interactions are polynomial-type verifiable relative to these models.